Small amplitude solitary waves in the Dirac-Maxwell system: Proof of existence of solitary waves in Dirac--Maxwell system

-Referring to Lemma~\ref{lemma-trick}, to deduce that these in fact generate solutions of $\mathcal{F}=0$, for sufficiently small $\epsilon>0$, it is sufficient to verify that $\mathbf{a}(\epsilon)=0$, $\mathbf{b}(\epsilon)=0$, which is in turn a consequence of the nondegeneracy of the matrix of inner products of the infinitesimal vector fields, scaled as above.
+(This latter condition serves to divide out by the action of the symmetry group, giving a local slice.)
+Referring to Lemma~\ref{lemma-trick-gen}, to deduce that these in fact generate solutions of $\mathcal{F}=0$ for sufficiently small $\epsilon>0$, it is sufficient to verify that $\mathbf{a}(\epsilon)=0$, $\mathbf{b}(\epsilon)=0$, which is in turn a consequence of the nondegeneracy of the appropriate matrix of inner products, scaled as above.
 This amounts to the need to verify nondegeneracy of the $6\times 6$ matrix

 for small $\epsilon$.
 (In the matrix \eqref{xi-xi} the indices $j$, $j'$, $k$, $k'$ run between $1$ and $3$.)